maptimebmore/historical-street-car-mapping/docs/WEBMAP_TUTORIAL.md

     - NOTE: if you did not create your github repo as a node app, there will not be a  `.gitignore` file.
 Do the following:
         -- Copy the .gitignore file from another node repo and save it in the root of your app.
-        -- Move the node_modules and `.env` file out of your app folder to somewhere else -- run the add, comit & push commands without the files you want ignored -- move the files back into the folder and run the add, comit & push commands again.
+        -- Move the node_modules and `.env` file out of your app folder to somewhere else -- run the add, commit & push commands without the files you want ignored -- move the files back into the folder and run the add, commit & push commands again.
         -- Git should say "On branch master Your branch is up to date with 'origin/master'. nothing to commit, working tree clean"
 1. In your `.env`, add in the value of your `DATABASE_URL` from the Heroku database credentials page (the value URI)
     ```SH